Student/Staff Links ( Public Website : Mail : Calendar : Documents )

 Learning Through Internships

 "Having an internship was one of the best things about The Met.
-I learned a lot about photography and discovered I have a good eye for taking pictures."
-Jose, Met '04
+I learned a lot about photography and discovered I have a good eye for taking pictures." former Metster

 The Met is founded on the belief that students must be actively engaged in their education.
 At the core of the curriculum is the Learning Through Internships program, which helps students find opportunities to learn in real-world settings and through meaningful projects.
 We pair students with adult mentors in the community who share their career interests and passions.
 Two days a week, students intern at these worksites and take on projects that benefit the organization.
 Back at school, students work with their advisors to build and reinforce the skills and knowledge needed to complete those projects.
 Unlike traditional internships which train students for specific jobs, the purpose of a Met internship is to allow students to apply their academic knowledge and meet their learning goals.

-• The Met has a database of over 1,000 internship sites.
+• The Met Sacramento has a database of over 1,200 internship sites.

 There are 16 major career clusters, which most students fall into: